jhusain/pushgenerator/README.md

 }
 ```

-These features are ideal for progressively consuming data stored in collections or lazily-produced by computations.
-However they are not well-suited to consuming asynchronous streams of information, because Iteration is synchronous.
+The iterator type is ideal for progressively consuming data that can be synchronously produced on-demand.
+However an iterator cannot be uesd to model streams of information that are pushed to the consumer.

 The push generator proposal attempts to solve this problem by adding symmetrical support for Observation to ES7.
 It would introduce asynchronous generator functions for producing data via _observation_, and a new for..._on_ loop for consuming data via observation.
 The for...on loop can be ued in any function that pushes its results, including asynchronous functions (proposed for ES7) which push their final value via a promise.